richardARPANET/imdb-pie/README.md

 ### Available methods

-NOTE: For most methods, if the resource cannot be found they will raise `LookupError`, if there is an API error then `ImdbAPIError` will raise.
+NOTE: For each client method, if the resource cannot be found they will raise `LookupError`, if there is an API error then `ImdbAPIError` will raise.

 #### get_title